gitcrypto-bucked/Omium/README.md

 ## About
 Omium is a (brief one-liner).
 It aims to (what problem it solves).
-Built with (technologies used: e.g., PHP, JavaScript, Node.js, Laravel, etc) and following (mention any patterns or principles).
+Built with (technologies used: e.g., PHP, JavaScript, SQL , etc) and following (mention any patterns or principles).

 ## Features

-- Feature 1: (e.g., REST API interface for …)
-- Feature 2: (e.g., Real-time data processing)
-- Feature 3: (e.g., Micro-service architecture or IoT integration)
+- Feature 1: (e.g., Micro-service architecture or IoT integration)
-- Feature 4: (optional) (e.g., Multi-tenant, multi-language support)
+- Feature 1: (optional) (e.g., Multi-tenant, multi-language support)

 ## Getting Started